#1 Home Improvement Retailer

 The Home Depot Garden Center at West Delray

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, and sprouts poking up, and fragrant breezes.
-Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
-You might even want to directly plant seeds into the earth.
+Clean out the shed and sweep the gazebo to prepare for warmer temperatures, sprouts poking up, and fragrant breezes.
+Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring flowers when the frosts are through and the ground thaws.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Garden Center in West Delray?

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will even out as time passes.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Always read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone